skarppi/logbook/README.md

 - Graphs presenting flights and flight times
 - Watch DVR or other related videos for flights
-- Battery cycles and state
-- iOS app for easy syncing of new flights

-Ongoing and future ideas

 - Visualize full telemetry similar to OpenTX Companion Log Viewer
-- Battery health graphs
+- Battery cycles, state and graphs
 - Manage planes
 - Manage locations
+- iOS app for easy syncing of new flights

 ### OpenTX Log Files